dojo/docs/dijit/Tree.rst

 A file system is the classic example, with Windows using it in Explorer.
 The Dijit tree widget is like that.

-Dojo makes easy trees easy, and hard trees possible.
+Dojo makes simple trees easy, and complicated trees possible.
 In particular, you can:

 * Connect your tree to any dojo.data store implementing the Identity API,  with or without a single root item, and with various ways to express parent/child relationships